 Poor drainage is a key reason for damaged driveways and sidewalks.
 While the materials used to create these features are designed to withstand the elements, excessive water can harm them.
 Clogged gutters may deposit water sideways and driveways rather than directing this water away from home.

-In addition, drain spouts need to move water away from these features, so they don’t sustain damage.
-If water is allowed to remain on and around sidewalks and driveways, soil washout and erosion become concerns.
-If enough of the soil supporting the driveway or sidewalk shifts, the homeowner might find the sidewalk or driveway is sinking, or the slabs are no longer even.
+In addition, drain spouts need to move water away from these features so they don’t sustain damage.
+If water remains on and around sidewalks and driveways, soil washout and erosion become concerns.
+If enough of the soil supporting the driveway or sidewalk shifts, the homeowner might find the sidewalk or driveway is sinking or the slabs are no longer even.

 Uneven and sinking slabs may lead to a surface that is a hazard.
 A person could trip over a slab and be injured.
 In addition, the water may pool in uneven areas and serve as a hazard.
 Not only could someone slip on this water, but it serves as the perfect place for mosquitoes and other pests to breed.
 A comprehensive gutter cleaning can prevent these issues.